BSidesMUC/BSidesMunich2024/_talks/002-09_CTYDJD_managing-cybersecurity-incidents-a-journey-through-cause-effect-and-response.md

 In this talk, we delve into the world of Digital Forensics and Incident Response (DFIR).
 We will cover the basics, such as the process and terminology, and examine two distinct incidents.
-For each incident, I will explain the what and how of the attack, the lessons learned, and the often overlooked human aspect of incident response.
+For each incident, I will explain the 'what' and 'how' of the attack, the lessons learned, and the often overlooked human aspect of incident response.